primateuy/desarrollos_test/bi_pos_multi_currency_pricelist/ReadME.txt

 Version : 17.0.0.7 (29/08/2024)
 	- Creating a POS order with the invoice at that time in the payment journal entry is not showing pricelist currency fixed the issue.

+Version : 17.0.0.8 (03/10/2024)
+	- Fixed the issue related validation rounding error at the time of confirm Invoice from the Sales Order.

+Version 17.0.0.9 : (09/12/2024)
+Customization
+	- Compatible module with bi_pos_multi_currency.